FluegelsApps/iot-utilities/docs/app-changelog.md

 - new Web-Dashboard error page
 - new documentation features
     - support of anchors
+- new server features
-- support of both HTTP and HTTPS
-    - HTTP requests will automatically be redirected to HTTPS requests because of security reasons
+    - support of both HTTP and HTTPS (HTTP requests, except for certificate download will be redirected to HTTPS because of security concerns)
-    - HTTPS is not required when downloading the certificate from the server
+    - global traffic analysis and output
+    - per connection traffic analysis and output
+    - server will save count and size of all messages instead of only relevant data

 ### Reworked features and improvements: